magento/knowledge-base/src/troubleshooting/general/product-recommendations-do-not-show-in-page-builder.md

 ---
-title: Product recommendations not showing in Page Builder
+title: Product Recommendations not showing in Page Builder
 labels: troubleshooting,..
 ---

-This article provides a solution for the issue when product recommendations not showing in Page Builder.
+This article provides a solution for the issue of Product Recommendations option not showing in Page Builder.

 ## Affected products and versions